-- Digitally certified PDF signature - Print form, manually sign, scan to PDF
+- Digitally certified PDF signature - · Print form, manually sign, scan to PDF

+\mathbf{Y}^{i}

+John Greenstein

+Uncompose NYC

-Disclosure of Financial Interest by a Current or Former Trustee Trustee Name: John Greenstein Name of Charter School Education Corporation: Incompos NYC 1.
-List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
-Executive Committee Member Advocacy Committee member 2.
-Are you related, by blood or marriage, to any person employed by the school and/or education corporation?
-Yes ⋈ No If Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.
+1. List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).

+Executive Committee Member Advocacy Committee member

+2. Are you related, by blood or marriage, to any person employed by the school and/or education corporation?

+If Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.

 3. Are you related by blood, or marriage, or legal adoption/guardianship to any student currently enrolled in a school operated by the education corporation?
-Yes student could benefit from your participation.

-If Yes, please describe the nature of your relationship and if the
+If Yes, please describe the nature of your relationship and if the student could benefit from your participation.